-What is Financial Modelling?
+What is Financial Modeling?

-Financial modeling is the task of building an abstract representation of a financial decision making situation.
+Financial Modeling is the task of building an abstract representation of a financial decision making situation.
 This is a mathematical model, such as a computer simulation, designed to represent the performance of a financial asset or a portfolio, of a business, a project, or any other form of financial investment.

 Theoretically speaking, a financial model is a set of assumptions about future business conditions that drive projections of a company’s revenue, earnings, cash flows and balance sheet accounts.

-What is the Objective of Financial Modelling?
+What is the Objective of Financial Modeling?

 The objective of a financial model is to position clients for success in their foreign investments.
 What’s the cost of doing business in a given country?
 What’s the breakeven point?
 When might you exceed the profitability of a similar operation in the United States?

-For instance, a financial model is prepared whenever any organization is considering project finance, bidding for a project, evaluating acquisition target, carrying out monthly financial planning, conducting capital structure studies, etc.
+For instance, a Financial Model is prepared whenever any organization is considering project finance, bidding for a project, evaluating acquisition target, carrying out monthly financial planning, conducting capital structure studies, etc.

 The proponents of the model must first undertake a qualitative review – i.e. determine whether the story underpinning the model makes sense.
 There needs to be a logic behind the adoption of the model and a compelling case that it will be supported by its intended target audience.